danielc1999/Dissertation-Founder-Variants/README.md

   Reference: J. D. Hunter, "Matplotlib: A 2D Graphics Environment", Computing in Science & Engineering, vol. 9, no. 3, pp. 90-95, 2007.

-To run the Python script ibdseq.py, the following built-in library is requied
+To run the Python script ibdseq.py, the following built-in library is required:

 bisect - https://docs.python.org/3/library/bisect.html

+The bash script generate_ibds.sh was run using the bash version 5.0.17(1).